dwsdolce/acompas/README.md

   slowTempo:                number // Slow tempo.
 If the tempo is below this value, a message will be displayed to the user.
   fastTempo:                number // Fast tempo.
 If the tempo is above this value, a message will be displayed to the user.
   nbBeatsInPattern:         number // Number of beats in the pattern.
 It is the number of eighth notes in the pattern.
 For example, a 4/4 pattern has 8 beats.
-  accents:                  number[] // Array of accents.
-Each number is the index of the beat in the pattern.
-For example, [0, 4] means that the first and fifth beats are accented.
+  accents:                  number[] // Array of the accentuated eighth notes.
+Max elements and max value for each element are equal to nbBeatsInPattern.
+The accents are displayed in a different color.
   sequences:                InstruSeqs
   prestartBeats:            numOpts[] // Array of possible prestart beats. slowMessage?:             string // Message displayed to the user when the tempo is too slow.